-Pursuant to Local Law 114 of 2017 to amend the administrative code of the city of New York, in relation to requiring information on medical health services in shelters, the Department of Social Services respectfully submits the report below.
+Pursuant to Local Law 114 of 2017 to amend the administrative code of the city of New York, in relation to requiring information on medical health services in shelters, the Department of Social Services respectfully submits the CY 2022 report below.

 Those most at risk of homelessness are affected by high rates of poverty, family conflict and domestic violence, as well as poor health, including high rates of chronic disease and behavioral health diagnoses, coupled with low access to care.
-At DHS intake points, many clients arrive with a host of complex and interrelated challenges, but have one thing in common: a lack of safe and affordable permanent housing.
-The contents of this report describe medical services for individuals experiencing homelessness and should be viewed against the backdrop of the many services HRA and DHS provide to address social and structural determinants of health and homelessness.
-By working to prevent homelessness, bring people in from the streets 24/7, rehouse those persons who become homeless, and transform the approach to providing shelter that has been used for 40 years, we are impacting the health of low-income New Yorkers beyond the provision of direct medical services.
+At Department of Homeless Services (DHS) intake points, many clients arrive with a host of complex and interrelated challenges but have one thing in common: a lack of safe and affordable permanent housing.
+The contents of this report describe medical services for individuals experiencing homelessness and should be viewed against the backdrop of the many services Human Resources Administration (HRA) and DHS provide to address social and structural determinants of health and homelessness.
+By working to prevent homelessness, bring people in from the streets, rehouse those persons who become homeless, and transform the approach to providing shelter that has been used over nearly 40 years, we are impacting the health of low-income New Yorkers beyond the provision of direct medical services.

-This said, as a result of the 90-day review in 2016, DHS has implemented a series of reforms, including improvements in how DHS delivers and ensures health care for those seeking or residing in shelter.
+DHS has implemented a series of reforms, including improvements in how DHS delivers and ensures health care for those seeking or residing in shelter.
 The improvements, for example, include adding appropriately licensed and experienced clinical and professional staff to the DHS Medical Director's office.
-These individuals assist the Medical Director in designing evidence-based standards of care, planning and implementing newly-expanded program monitoring and oversight, and conducting evaluations of existing programs and services.
+These individuals assist the Medical Director in designing evidence-based standards of care, planning and implementing newly expanded program monitoring and oversight, and conducting evaluations of existing programs and services.